One of the best community experiences I’ve ever had was a weekly lunch hosted at a small indie coworking space where I was a member.

 For this to work, you’ll want to ask everyone to make sure they’re in a quiet space for the call that won’t have background noise and be ready to mute if noise becomes an issue.

-I like to offer up hand signals that attendees can use to communicate without needing to vocalize “mmm” and “yesss”, which can be very disruptive.
-Instead, I recommend they can raise their hand when they have a question, use spirit fingers to “applaud”, and use the “surfs up” hand gesture when they agree with someone.
+I like to offer up hand signals that attendees can use to communicate without needing to vocalize, which can be very disruptive.
+Instead, I recommend they can raise their hand when they have a question, use spirit fingers to “applaud,” and use the “surfs up” hand gesture when they agree with someone.

 My wife is a middle school teacher and taught me these hand signals.
 They work brilliantly!

-9. Make sure every group has a facilitator
+9. Make sure all virtual discussion groups have a facilitator

 Another cardinal sin of hosting virtual discussion groups letting them run without a group leader to moderate the discussion and keep time.